argoproj-labs/argocd-operator/docs/reference/argocd.md

 Name | Default | Description
 --- | --- | ---
 Annotations | [Empty] | The map of annotations to use for the Ingress resource.
-Enabled | false | Toggle Ingress support globally for ArgoCD.
-Path | / | Path to use for the Ingress resource.
+Path | / | Path to use for Ingress resources.

 ### Ingress Example